SCENE 01 / THERMAL IMAGING

 Heat visualization for your South African production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
 South Africa is one of the world's most rewarding thermal locations—tracking the Big Five on safari in Kruger National Park, capturing Cape penguins at Boulders Beach, great white sharks off Gansbaai, and whales along the Garden Route, while also supporting anti-poaching operations, deep-level gold and platinum mining on the Witwatersrand, Sasol's coal-to-liquids plants, and Cape Town's wine industry.

 Capabilities